Alan Davies: Radio and television

-He has appeared in an episode of the BBC science programme Horizon in which Professor Marcus du Sautoy attempted to introduce him to elements of mathematical thought which was broadcast on BBC Two on 31 March 2009.
+He appeared in an episode of the BBC science programme Horizon in which Professor Marcus du Sautoy attempted to introduce him to elements of mathematical thought, which was broadcast on BBC Two on 31 March 2009.
 He went on to appear in Horizon for a second time in November 2009, this time leading the episode — du Sautoy also returned as a guest speaker.

 On 16 May 2010, Davies appeared in "Your Sudden Death Question", an episode of the ITV detective series Lewis, as Marcus Richard, a scamming quizmaster at a competition held in an Oxford college, at which some of the contestants are murdered.
 In September 2010, he began a three-part documentary series Alan Davies' Teenage Revolution (Channel 4), partly based on his autobiographical book My Favourite People and Me, 1978–88.

 In September 2010, a BBC comedy series entitled Whites starring Davies as a chef premiered.
 It was cancelled after the first series.
 It is believed to have been a victim of the cuts at the BBC subsequent to the reduced licence fee settlement.

 In April 2011, Davies appeared as the guest on the return of the ABC TV conversation program A Quiet Word With ....
 In 2011, Davies was also one of the judges on the ITV programme Show Me The Funny, a talent contest for new and aspiring stand-up comedy performers.

 In September 2012, Davies made his first appearance on Channel 4's Big Fat Quiz series, winning The Big Fat Quiz of the '90s alongside Phill Jupitus.

 In February 2014, Davies presented a chat show Alan Davies Après-Ski on BBC Two, which looked at some of the highlights of the 2014 Winter Olympic Games.
 He also co-hosted the Brazilian Banter podcast for ITV with Tom & Dom from Bantams Banter.
 The show was a satirical look at the 2014 FIFA World Cup hosted by Brazil.

-Since 2014, he has hosted The Dog Rescuers for Channel 5 and the chat show Alan Davies: As Yet Untitled for Dave.
+From 2014, he hosted The Dog Rescuers for Channel 5 and the chat show Alan Davies: As Yet Untitled for Dave.

 In 2021, Davis took part in the twelfth series of Taskmaster, finishing in joint third with Desiree Burch.
-He would be a studio fill-in for Jonnie Peacock for the "New Year's Treat" special in 2022, due to Peacock being unwell.
+He was a studio fill-in for Jonnie Peacock for the "New Year's Treat" special in 2022, due to Peacock being unwell.